pmartindev/slack-party-command/README.md

 # slack-party-command
-A repository to run the backend host of the slack-party slash command in AWS.
+An example of using AWS Chalice to create a simple Slack slash command.
+This particular slash command takes a message and surrounds it with party emojis.